Tyrowo/tyro_work/README.md

 done - need to have fonts change size dynamically with viewport size -- especially title fonts. the minor text fonts can stay the same impossible - allow drag scrolling with mouse, it's annoying that that needs to be specified but whatever.
 I enabled "mouse drag scrolling" but that isn't the same as center mouse button click scrolling.
 Because flutter is so mac oriented it seems that this is actually impossible as of this moment

+won't do - consider cropping bottom of profile pic like jaime suggested it's good - get image in the right resolution for web won't do - maybe decrease saturation or blur the edges of the picture - mom suggestion won't do - figure out how to rotate text.-- what angle?

+done - maybe add an animation on all the main screen stuff so that it comes in one at a time and you see the background for a sec? won't do - figure out how to do that squarespace fadein animation after scrolling to certain points maybe set a variable trigger on a scroll controller when reaching+being within certain values nah - maybe pay for that animation class video won't do - study flutter_animate package apply animations to stuff done - fade in for initial image and text won't do - [widget].animate(target: _scrollbarposition == ?
+1 : 0).slideX() [widget, widget, widget].animate(interval : seconds).[animationtype]() // animates a list of widgets in sequence won't do - projects should swipe in from left, right, left as you scroll down that'd be cool think pieces at the end shouldn't be animated they can just chill - this is too much

+can't do - maybe advance the button highlighting color so it pulses pink and green while hovered, and blue when clicked instead of using real animation maybe you could use a delayed

+shimmer on Rockstar Developer text, test that or maybe wipe-across color change through my three colors